QR6.3.8 Consciousness Takes Time

 Libet’s flawed experiment led many to think that the brain is merely a meat machine, just as nineteenth century science thought the universe was a clockwork machine, until quantum theory proved it isn’t.
 This desire of scientists to prove they have no choice should be a subject of study:

 Evolution doesn’t do pointless.
 The long and short-range nerve synchronies found in every brain wouldn’t have evolved if they did nothing.
-Nerve synchronies take time and effort to form, and that they correlate with observation suggests that consciousness has an evolutionary benefit.
-This can be specified as the ability to unify observation, whether at the cell or human scale
+It takes effort to be conscious like us, as brain waves take time to form.
+That these synchronies correlate with consciousness suggests that the latter has an evolutionary benefit.
+It is now proposed that it is to unify observation, whether at the cell or human scale.